x8699876/Rapid-Delete-Pro/README.md

 * Easily remove a directory of the same name which is nested and spread out under a huge directory structure.
 * It can easily remove files and directories with long names which windows sometime can't handle.
 No more “the file name is too long" problem.

+## Tech Stack
+This demo the usages of below:
+* GUI builder with maven in IntelliJ IDEA to build a Swing GUI.
+* Multi threading using java concurrent ThreadPoolExecutor
+* Recursive walk algorithem

 ## Download